Your Child's Checkup: 17 Years

 Physical activity.
 Teens should aim for 60 minutes of physical activity per day.
 Encourage your teen to limit his or her screen time to no more than 2 hours daily, not including time spent on homework.
 Set a good example by limiting your own screen time and exercising daily.

 Growth and development.
-By 17 years, it's common for teens to:
+By age 17, it's common for teens to:

 - be influenced by their peer group

 - explore different identities to help them find where they fit in

 - have sexual feelings.
 This includes an interest in dating and relationships, exploring one's sexuality, and becoming aware of sexual orientation and gender identity.